Cornell-MAE-UG/fa25-portfolio-pacobrin/_pages/cv.md

 ---

 #### Extracurricular Activities
+- Hardware Subteam Lead of DEBUT Cornell
+- Alumni Relations Coordinator of Hearsay A Capella
-- Member of [Club/Organization Name]
+- Director of Recruitment of PDOW
-- Volunteer for [Event/Organization Name]

 ---